50 exciting indoor adventures for when it's raining in Abu Dhabi

 Warner Bros.
 World Abu Dhabi

 Warner Bros.
 World Abu Dhabi was your top pick for ‘Favourite Attraction’ in the What’s On Abu Dhabi Awards 2021.
 And we felt that.
 All of our favourite DCU superheroes (and villains), Tom, Jerry, Buggs, Daffy, Tweetie, The Flintstones, and backed up by some spectacularly wild rides – plus all those expertly choreographed shows.
-And if all that wasn’t enough, there’s the additional incentive that kids go free to Yas Theme Parks all summer long.
+And if all that wasn’t enough, there’s the additional incentive that kids go free to Yas Theme Parks all summer long (now extended until September).

 Warner Bros.
 World Abu Dhabi, Yas Island, Abu Dhabi Dhs310 for adult and child.
 Tel: (600) 511 115. @wbworldad